edmundhighcock/avante.nvim/README.md

       extra = nil, -- Additional configuration options for the embedding model },
     docker_extra_args = "", -- Extra arguments to pass to the docker command
+          rag_search_retries = 1, -- Number of retries for RAG search in case of timeout rag_search_timeout = 100000, -- Timeout for RAG search in milliseconds (default: 100 seconds)
   },
 ```